• Skip to primary navigation

 Press The Tofu

-- Super firm tofu or high-protein tofu can be patted dry with paper towels or a clean kitchen towel.
+• For super firm or high-protein tofu, pat it dry with paper towels or a clean kitchen towel.
+There's no need to press it.

 Pan-Fried Tofu